ccosse/ccosse.github.io/README.md

 #### There is a Gallery (https://www.readingedge.org/gallery)

 #### Language Support
 Reading Edge works in multiple languages with both text and speech support.
-Current languages are: English (US), English (UK), German, Italian, French, Indonesian, Russian, Thai (but using Indonesian (wrong) voice), Chinese (MD,TW,HK), Kiswahili, Portuguese (BR), Spanish and Korean.
-More languages are possible and configuring a proper Thai voice is among several items on the todo list.
+Current languages are: English (US), English (UK-Male), English (UK-Female) German, Italian, French, Indonesian, Russian, Thai (need voice), Chinese, Kiswahili, Portuguese, Spanish (ES), Spanish (MX), Korean, Dutch, Polish and most recently: Hindi
+Try this: search for the same thing in different languages and you'll get different sets of images and text, as well!

 #### Credits and Attribution
 Reading Edge is built around the APIs for <a target="_blank" href="https://www.npmjs.com/package/wikipedia">Wikipedia</a> and <a target="_blank" href="https://www.npmjs.com/package/speak-tts">speak-tts</a>, with Google voices.
 Reading Edge does not store data or files, it only stores links to external sources, like Wikipedia or any custom url you provide.
 Reading Edge is built with the following software and the packages